Get Pumped for Bike Month With a Minnesota Bike Trip

 The unmistakable, craterous and red Cuyuna landscape was forged from 70 years of iron ore mining, a long-time specialty here in northern Minnesota.
 But after the mines closed, Cuyuna sat dormant for over three decades – abandoned like so many other former industrial sites.
 In the years since, nature has worked to reclaim the area’s Mars-like topography: Water has filled the pits, and trees have once again rooted on the rugged landscape.
 In other words, perfect conditions for mountain biking.

-Like the trails themselves, True North Basecamp offers that perfect blend of old and new, wilderness and Wi-Fi
+True North Basecamp offers a perfect blend of old and new, wilderness and Wi-Fi

 Cuyuna is also notable for its incredible bike-friendly lodging.
 Overlooking one of the park’s open pit lakes, True North Basecamp provides a comfortable, trail-connected basecamp for adventure.
 Bring a tent and camp under the stars, or book one of their famous "north woods industrial" cabins.
 Each of the six 275-square-foot cabins has one full- and three twin-sized beds, Wi-Fi access, integrated USB charging ports, and temperature control for year-round comfort.

-Like the trails themselves, True North Basecamp offers that perfect blend of old and new, wilderness and Wi-Fi.
+Like the trails themselves, True North Basecamp offers a perfect blend of old and new, wilderness and Wi-Fi.

 Take a Ride in Rochester